-The Prince William County Poet Laureate 2018-2020 serves to promote an awareness of poetry and heighten appreciation of the art form.
-The selected candidate will forge a meaningful connection between poetry and the community by participating in public gatherings, initiate engaging dialogue with residents, and undertake a project or series of projects which makes poetry more available and accessible to people in their everyday lives.
+The Prince William County Poet Laureate 2020-2022 serves to promote an awareness of poetry and heighten appreciation of the art form.
+The selected candidate will forge a meaningful connection between poetry and the community by participating in public gatherings, initiating engaging dialogue with residents, and undertaking a project or series of projects which makes poetry more available and accessible to people in their everyday lives.

-This position is to be filled by a resident poet of the Greater Prince William area, which includes Prince William County, Manassas, and Manassas Park who has contributed to the local poetry scene, written poetry of merit, and who advocates arts, sciences, and community collaborative efforts.
-The candidate should be comfortable giving public presentations and engaging in public interactions.
+This position is to be filled by a resident of the Greater Prince William area, which includes Prince William County, Manassas, and Manassas Park, who has contributed to the local poetry scene, written poetry of merit, and who advocates community arts collaborative efforts.

 OBJECTIVES and DUTIES:

 - Participate in Poet Laureate Circle activities and public readings

 - Participate in PWC Arts Council events including Arts Alive and the Seefeldt Awards